pattonwebz/primary-category-plugin/readme.txt

 Shortcode accepts 5 possible parameters: `id`, `slug`, `name`, `post_type` and `limit`.
 All are option - but you must pass at least 1 of `id`, `slug` or `name`.
 Preference is given to each in that order respectively.
 Defaults are for `post` for post_type and limit of `10`.

 `[primary_category_query id="1" slug="slug" name="nicename" post_type="post" limit="10"]`

+NOTE: Once a primary category is set for a post it should always have a primary set...
 == Installation ==

 1. Upload `primary-category-plugin` to the `/wp-content/plugins/` directory